Call of Juarez (video game): Plot

 The Lost Gold of Juarez was supposedly the ransom for Moctezuma II, held hostage by conquistadors in Tenochtitlan, but it disappeared after the city fell, with some believing it was buried near the town of Juarez.
 The legend says that Huītzilōpōchtli placed a curse on the gold, causing all who seek it to descend into madness.
 This madness is known as the Call of Juarez.

 Texas, 1884.
 Seventeen-year-old Billy 'Candle' returns home after two unsuccessful years of searching for the gold.
-Although excited to see his mother Marisa, he has no desire to see his stepfather Thomas, who used to beat him daily.
+Although excited to see his mother, Marisa, he has no desire to see his stepfather Thomas, who used to beat him daily.
 Billy doesn't know who his real father is, he got his nickname from a medallion with a candle engraved on it, given to him by Marisa.
 Meanwhile, Reverend Ray McCall is giving a sermon in town.
 Rumored to have once been a gunslinger, Ray is Thomas's older brother and now the local preacher.
 Alerted to gunshots at Thomas's farm, Ray arrives to find Thomas and Marisa dead, the words "Call of Juarez" written on the wall in their blood, and Billy standing over the bodies.
 Billy panics and flees, with Ray assuming he is the killer.
 Believing that God has assigned him the task, Ray sets out to track Billy down.

 Billy stows away on a train heading to San Jose, home of Molly Ferguson, a young woman with whom he had a relationship a year prior.
 With Ray in close pursuit, Billy reaches the Ferguson ranch and sneaks inside to talk to Molly.
 Meanwhile, Ray encounters a group of Texas Rangers with a warrant for Billy's arrest.
 Ray aids them as they storm the ranch, chasing Billy and shooting him, whereupon he falls from a cliff into a river.
 Ray returns to the ranch and finds out the rangers are actually hired guns, and they have killed everyone except Molly, whom they have taken captive.
-Thinking Billy dead, Ray questions whether he may have been wrong about the murders, and vows to redeem himself by saving Molly.
+Thinking Billy is dead, Ray questions whether he may have been wrong about the murders, and vows to redeem himself by saving Molly.

 Meanwhile, Billy survives his fall but loses his medallion.
 He is nursed back to health by an Apache Native American named Calm Water, who advises him to accept who he is and embrace his destiny.
 However, the hired guns arrive, killing Calm Water and taking Billy captive.
 Meanwhile, Ray learns they are heading to Juarez, prompting him to muse "so, the events have come full circle."